Banking Decoded

 Why It Matters

-"Consumer banking is where interest rate decisions you see on the news become real — your mortgage payment changes, your savings rate shifts.
+interest rate decisions you see on the news become real, your mortgage payment changes, your savings rate shifts.
 It's macroeconomics made personal."

 $12T